riya-dulepet/python_next_token/README.md

 I ran on 50% of the data because of compute and time constraints.
 I also only ran 1 epoch and had time permit I would have run 2-3 more depending on loss.
 We can see that the perplexity decreases consistently on the validation which is a good sign.
 Both the val and training loss also is decreasing and the model could benefit from a bit more training as the loss has not completely stabilized but is close to it.

+I was having issues uploading my model to huggingface (have never done it before) so instead I used git lfs to store the checkpoint here on the repository.
+You can view the tensorboard logs also by running: tensorboard --logdir=runs/Apr26_02-18-43_nvidia-gpu-optimized-vmi-1-vm/ --host 0.0.0.0 --port 8888

 ## Training from Scratch Attempt:
 https://drive.google.com/drive/folders/1RQK14zfXFEzd9p14rYjFDNmyhBRdxiOx?usp=sharing